datadreamscorp/BaryPlots.jl/README.md

 In this example, the cyclic nature of the Rock-Paper-Scissors game is shown as each strategy's population evolves over time.
 The trajectories are colored by default to make the different dynamics stand out.

-### Example 3: Parameterized Game - Public Goods with Variable Benefit Multiplier
+### Example 3: Parameterized Game - Public Goods Game with Diminished Free-Rider Returns

 In this example, we explore a parameterized version of the Public Goods Game, where the payoff for contributing depends on a benefit multiplier, `b`.
-We will vary `b` to examine how it impacts the dynamics of contribution and free-riding in the population.
+Free Riders only get half of the benefit during interactions, potentially decreasing the incentive for free riding depending on the size of `b`.
+We can vary `b` to examine how it impacts the dynamics of contribution and free-riding in the population.

 #### Defining the Parameterized Game